clean-code-craft-tcq-2/tdd-buckets-JyothiLakshmikanth/README.md

 ![alt text](https://www.planttext.com/api/plantuml/png/RP3DJiGm38JlUGeh9q3QLq2Bq8B4gWWjFnVKWxTnqq3hW9CkxDlZj5i996xMQEQpn-kKKV8uzCQSNPp3QdK9rbD-wcX7w0BxT2Dnk0q7uaVw78aRkcAtfQCreGMxQ10Il60Vd8NS4HiefDSi8zLWsy1EWLLWZLRuVJyEUvB2LNKXs3a3zbe8CnKCx90z9TXZ8WUH9-szh3vPdp_SOdr3xzM48dY4hv2x6N3gy1SX4_Q_XKqwG1jbm0nZqk0atlr2Bo7zbQ4-aPbwjgXZNRx13ZOYKQ2YbD2NLiMmuN86F4XiLA_dk6gjCMQjW_x_1m00)

 Test Use cases:

-1.Operation Action : Check for Valid/InValid Sequence.
+1. Operation Action : Check for Valid/InValid Sequence.
     Expected Results : Check for breach Type.
 If Valid Sequence Breach Type would be VALID and if it is InValid Sequence Breach Type would be INVALID
-2. Operation Action : If it is InValid Sequence Error Message to be sent to client Expected Results : Error INVALID-SEQUENCE to be sent
+1. Operation Action : If it is InValid Sequence Error Message to be sent to client Expected Results : Error INVALID-SEQUENCE to be sent
-3. Operation Action : For Valid Sequence check for Max and Min Value.
+1. Operation Action : For Valid Sequence check for Max and Min Value.
     Expected Action : check if the Max and Min Value that is found from the Valid Sequence is as expected Value
-4. Operation Action : For Valid Sequence check the Readings Expected Action : Compare the Actual and expected Readings
+1. Operation Action : For Valid Sequence check the Readings Expected Action : Compare the Actual and expected Readings